sonic2kk/steamtinkerlaunch/.github/ISSUE_TEMPLATE/note.md

 ---
 name: Note
-about: Please read to create a good new issue
+about: If you experience an issue, please always post the exact version used and append the corresponding log file
 title: ''
 labels: ''
 assignees: ''

 ---
-# Please read
-Please see this [sticky note](https://github.com/frostworx/steamtinkerlaunch/issues/93) for what is required for a good issue
+# Please see this [sticky note](https://github.com/frostworx/steamtinkerlaunch/issues/93) for what is required for a good issue